I'm not sure counseling is for me, do you offer free consultations?

 What is your no-show/cancellation policy?

 We ask that you call us 24 hours in advance if you need to cancel or reschedule your appointment.
 Multiple no-shows may lead to termination of services, and you may be charged the full session cost for each missed appointment.

 Do I have to be working on identity issues to seek therapy with you?

-No, you do not have to be working on LGBTQA+ specific concerns to receive services through Pride Southcoast.
-Although we can help with identity exploration, or support you through your coming out process or gender affirmation transition, we also have experience helping individuals cope with depression, anxiety, ADHD, trauma, etc.
+No, you do not have to be working on LGBTQIA+ specific concerns to receive services through Pride South Coast.
+Although we can help with identity exploration, or support you through your coming out process or gender affirmation journey, we also have experience helping individuals cope with depression, anxiety, ADHD, trauma, etc.

 Do you provide letters of support for hormone treatment or medical transition?